Sheco/tech/README.md

 Using cli commands do the following tasks:

+- Print the numbers from 1 to 100
-- Find the row for "Juan"
+- Find the row for "Juan" in names.txt
-- Find the number of lines in the file.
+- Find the number of lines in names.txt
-- List just the names.
+- List just the names in names.txt
-- List the contents, sorted using the "Number" column.
+- List the contents of names.txt, sorted using the "Number" column.